It has finally happened.

 Get the details here:

-In the meantime, here’s our guide to getting the most out of Marriott Bonvoy.
+Want to know more about redeeming for hotel stays?
+Here’s our guide to getting the most out of Marriott Bonvoy.

 Is there anything you have to do?